 Perhaps the biggest draw of the film is Escolano’s ability to place the viewer in the middle of a world at once familiar and foreign, a world full of mysterious details which do not require mundane explanations but suggest something just outside the sphere of our understanding.
 A film that asks its audience to think, to question, and to discuss, HOUSE OF SWEAT AND TEARS is intelligent and uncomfortable filmmaking that challenges perceptions at every level.
 (EVRIM ERSOY)

-With Director Sonia Escolano in Attendance.
+With Director Sonia Escolano in Attendance for 2nd half.